Automation Overview

 Security

-- Permissions - Control who can create/edit automation
+- Permissions: Restrict who can edit automation workflows.

 Monitoring & Logs